 Natalia Merzlyakova - Fotolia

 Outlook 2016 is a feature-rich email client that includes email document merging, Quick Steps automation and email encryption.
-Even so, some organizations won't need everything Outlook 2016 has to offer, and they can turn to an alternative to Microsoft Outlook.
+Even so, some organizations won't need everything Outlook 2016 has to offer, and they can turn to Microsoft Outlook alternatives.

 When sorting through the best Outlook alternatives, IT professionals should consider the features their users value the most.

 If the end user needs a feature-rich option, then the best choice is probably Outlook on the web.
 Outlook on the web is an internet-based app that looks and functions almost exactly like the Outlook desktop app.
 It does not have every feature that exists in Outlook, such as integrated scheduling and incoming email automation, it simply connects to Microsoft email services, such as Office 365 or Hotmail.
-Even so, it is a nice alternative to Microsoft Outlook.
+Even so, it is a nice example of Microsoft Outlook alternatives.

 Another option is Mozilla Thunderbird.
 Like Outlook, Thunderbird supports email, calendars and tasks.
 It also has a built-in chat client.
 Best of all, Thunderbird is free.

-The Windows version of Evolution is another alternative to Microsoft Outlook that IT can consider.
+The Windows version of Evolution is another of the Microsoft Outlook alternatives that IT can consider.
 Evolution is an open source email client originally developed for Linux.
 A Windows version is available to download, as well.

 As email clients go, Evolution is one of the more feature-rich clients available.
 Like Outlook, it has full support for tools such as email, calendars and contacts.
 More surprisingly, Evolution also supports some native Microsoft Exchange Server features, such as public folders.